courtneygrace40/prison-break-game/README.md

 a) let your brother spend the rest of his life in prison, or
 b) break him out.*

+A prison break simulation game written in Java, developed in Eclipse.
+The game features **six** challenge rooms, hallway navigation, and prisoner/guard combat.

 Developed by Courtney Sweeney, Asha Kulp, Kawsar Abdisalan, and Kalea Fields